 However, when gelatin is used alone, the gel strength is weak, and the concentration required for the gel is large, so it is often used with carrageenan, sodium alginate, and other thickeners, with a good synergistic effect.

 Gellan gum is a kind of extracellular linear polysaccharide synthesized and secreted by Pseudomonas aeruginosa during the pure fermentation of carbohydrates, which was first discovered and industrially produced by Kelco Company in the United States.

 Metal cations play an important role in the formation of cold gels.
 The cation is directly connected to the carboxyl group on the polysaccharide molecule through fixed-point binding, which weakens the electrostatic repulsion between double-helical chains and facilitates the formation of a "linkage zone".

 The gel induced by monovalent cation is a thermally reversible gel, i.e. the gel melts after heating, and this reversible process can be repeated.

 However, the gels induced by divalent cations are more stable to heat, and the melting temperature can reach more than 120 ℃, so they are thermally irreversible gels.

-Because the gels formed by cold gelling are thermally irreversible at high temperature, they are often used in the production of double or multi-layer jellies.
+Because the gels formed by cold gelling are thermally irreversible at high temperatures, they are often used in the production of double or multi-layer jellies.